Skip to content

 \end{tikzpicture}

-Changing fig.add_variable("radius", 5) would scale the entire circle without touching any node code.
+Changing fig.variable("radius", 5) would scale the entire circle without touching any node code.

 Remember the heart shape from the styling tutorial?
 It can be drawn with a single \draw command